 September 24–25, 2019 – The remnants of Hurricane Jerry directly pass over the island, which results in 1 inch of rain.

-September 29 – October 1, 2019 – Tropical Storm Karen lingers for several days bringing with it light rain for several days.
+September 29 – October 1, 2019 – Tropical Storm Karen lingers over the island, bringing with it light rain for several days.
 At the same time, the distant but powerful Hurricane Lorenzo is causing major swells on the south shore; Horseshoe Bay is closed to swimmers.

 Months in which Storms have been Recorded in Bermuda